The Kolk lab

 juliette.monquil3@donders.ru.nl

 I obtained my bachelor's degree in Biology and master's in Medical Biology, with a specialization in (molecular) Developmental Biology, from Radboud University, Nijmegen.
-I joined the Kolk lab in October 2021 as an assistant teacher in Developmental (Neuro)Biology, additionally working as a coordinator for the BRAINCHAIN project.
+I joined the Kolk lab in October 2021 as an assistant teacher in Developmental (Neuro)Biology, additionally working as a coordinator for the ProMiSe project.
 I am primarily involved in our bachelor courses - Medical Embryology and Neurodevelopment.